Skip to content

 As we got up in the higher altitudes more vegetation appeared: small bushes and pine trees.
 The vegetation made it more difficult to find the trail markings and the pace slowed down.

-After 6 hours we reached the summit and had spectacular 360 degrees views of the canyonlands below.
-We had a quick lunch of nuts, as we did not have time to boil water.
+After 6 hours we reached the summit, exactly at 13:30 as expected.
+From the summit we had spectacular 360° views of the surrounding peaks and the canyonlands below.
+We had a quick lunch of nuts, as we did not have time to boil water to make a warm meal.

-The descend on the eastern side of the mountain is much less used as the trail we had ascended.
-The trail markings were very difficult to find due to the vegetation, but soon we were walking along the rim downwards and it became easier to follow the markings.
+The trail markings were far between and very difficult to find due to the vegetation, but soon we were walking along the rim downwards and it became easier to follow the markings.

 We were getting stressed as we were not able to make it down before sunset at 17:30.
 Due to the technical terrain we were only slightly faster downhill, and our legs were tired.
 There were no hikers or shepherds on the trail down.